 The short answer is "yes and no".
 Of course, tea and wine have a plethora of differences.
 However, there is, like wine, an "art" to tea, its production, its consumption, and its subculture.
 Let us explore some of the similarities between the two.

-Detailing the similarities and attributes between both the tea and wine markets would exhaust this article but a quick example via the green teas of the world will help shape understanding.
+Detailing the similarities and attributes between both the tea and wine markets would exhaust this article, but a quick example via the green teas of the world will help shape understanding.
 As noted above, wine is labeled with a given profile that helps customers and enthusiasts sift through what works for them.
-Green teas, on the other hand, have yet to acquire a universally accepted profile “system” similar to wine but this isn’t to suggest that a profile cannot be utilized to describe teas.
-With the rise of popularity in many green teas across Asia and the North Atlantic world, many customers and increasingly looking at the subtle differences in tea to help satisfy their purchases.
+Green teas, on the other hand, have yet to acquire a universally accepted profile "system" similar to wine, but this isn’t to suggest that a profile cannot be utilized to describe teas.
+With the rise in popularity of many green teas across Asia and the North Atlantic, many customers are increasingly looking at the subtle differences in tea to help satisfy their purchases.

-In fact, Japan had a unique head start in some respects having focused on cultivar selections (what exactly is tea cultivar?
+In fact, Japan had a unique head start in some respects, having focused on cultivar selections (what exactly is a tea cultivar?
 See here for more) for the last number of decades through hard work and government-funded research.
 Various tea cultivars provide different aromas or slightly different chemical makeups.
-Benifuuki cultivar, for example, has been developed to help alleviate allergies (Struggling with allergies?
+The Benifuuki cultivar, for example, has been developed to help alleviate allergies (struggling with allergies?
 See our selection here).
-While samidori cultivar has greater resistance to colder weather.
-Many green tea aromas include chocolate (often found in premium matcha), fresh plant-like aromas, bitter, sweet-like, roasted, and others including cherry blossom.
-These aromas are a serious consideration not only for customers but producers as well, particularly in relation to premium tea.
+While the Samidori cultivar has greater resistance to colder weather.
+Many green tea aromas include chocolate (often found in premium matcha), fresh plant-like aromas, bitter, sweet-like, roasted, and others, including cherry blossom.
+These aromas are a serious consideration not only for customers but for producers as well, particularly in relation to premium tea.

 Part of experiencing wine is simply looking at the drink and checking the color, opacity, and viscosity.
-Many teas are also noted for their look.
+Many teas are also noted for their looks.
 Some green teas are particularly dark, while others are surprisingly light.
-Some are clear while others are much less so.
+Some are clear, while others are much less so.
 For many, this also helps shape the given tea’s description and continues to be an important element in tea selection.